TimAngus321/portfolio-redesign/README.md

 # Portfolio

-My personal portfolio all about me and my skills built in react.
+My personal portfolio that's all about me and my skills built in React.

 ## Deployed on Netlify with custom domain